anmarkoulis/layered-architecture/docs/notes.md

 [Presenter Notes]
 "Our testing strategy follows the testing pyramid approach.
 Let me show you how we test each layer.

-System tests are at the top.
+System tests (few) are at the top.
 These test the complete flow from API to database.
 We use FastAPI's AsyncClient and follow the given/when/then pattern.
 Here's an example: [Show code example]
 ```python
 class TestFooAPI:
     @pytest.mark.anyio